-- Once firm, carefully insert the cake ball into the chocolate by holding the lollipop stick and rotating until covered.
-Once covered, remove and softly tap and rotate until the excess chocolate falls off.
-Don’t tap too hard or the cake ball will fall off.
+- Insert the cake ball into the chocolate and rotate until covered.
+Softly tap and rotate the cake pop until the excess chocolate falls off.
+Don’t tap too hard or the cake ball could fall off.

 - Place in a styrofoam block to dry and sprinkle with coconut flakes.

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
 It may not include toppings and/or dipping sauce.

 Clocking in at just over an hour, these cheesecake pops are a perfect last minute treat for a potluck or party.
 Make up a batch of these to share with your coworkers on a down day, or to brighten your counter-tops at home.
 This cheesecake pop, with its tangy cheesecake, slightly bitter chocolate, and tropical coconut, sings to many pallets and can be enjoyed by treat lovers of all kinds.

 Are you a fan of all kinds of chocolate?
 To mix this recipe up, try using other chocolates, or combine different types for a fun alternative.